dotbitHQ/dotbit.js/README.md

 ### Set up DAS Account Indexer
 [das-account-indexer](https://github.com/DeAccountSystems/das-account-indexer) is the storage layer and API layer of DAS.

-It read DAS data from CKB node and keep them in locally.
+It read DAS data from CKB node and keep them locally.

-It provides a JSON-RPC, with which we can read DAS data in our business.
+It provides a JSON-RPC, through which we can read DAS data in our business.

 Please set up a [das-account-indexer](https://github.com/DeAccountSystems/das-account-indexer) on your own server and keep it running.